Manta-Epitech-Academy/p5js_dj/part2_advanced/workshop/workshop.md

 ## Prerequisites

-**Before starting this workshop, make sure you have completed Part 2: Customization**, which includes:
+**Before starting this workshop, make sure you have completed Part 1: Starter**, which includes:
 - ✅ File uploads for background images and sounds
 - ✅ Mobile-friendly responsive design
 - ✅ Touch support